Mark Twain Lake trail update

 However, visitors may still encounter downed limbs and experience short detours.
 The Lick Creek and Joanna Trail provide hikers, mountain bikers, equestrian riders, backpack campers, birders and hunters many miles of natural enjoyment.
 Both trails meander through several habitat types including upland hardwood, open fields, bottomlands and limestone bluffs.

 Lick Creek Trail is eight miles point to point with a shorter two-mile loop at the northern end.
-Trailheads are located across from the Ray Behrens Recreation Area, Hunter-Fisherman Access #62 and Duane Wheelan Recreation Area along Highway J.
+Trailheads are located across from the Ray Behrens Recreation Area, Hunter-Fisherman Access No. 62 and Duane Wheelan Recreation Area along Route J.

 The Joanna Trail consists of three loops: Prairie Loop (four miles), Log Cabin Loop (11 miles), and Pioneer Loop (five miles), all of which comprise a 32-mile scenic trail with trailheads at the John F. Spalding Boat Ramp entrance and Hunter/Fisherman Access 11 and 16.